Starcrash: Plot

 On an uninhabited, frozen planet, Stella and Elle investigate the mothership crash site.
-As with the first crash site, they find no survivors.
+They find no survivors.
 Upon their return to the ship, Thor, who has ambushed and apparently knocked out Akton, reveals that he is an agent of Zarth Arn.
-Thor locks Stella and Elle outside on the planet's surface, where the temperature drops thousands of degrees at night, but Elle is able to preserve Stella's life by using his energy to keep her heart going while they freeze over in the snow.
-Meanwhile, Akton revives and battles Thor, killing him and subsequently rescuing Elle and Stella.
+Thor locks Stella and Elle outside on the planet's surface, where the temperature drops thousands of degrees at night.
+Elle preserves Stella's life by using his energy to keep her heart going while they freeze over in the snow.
+Akton revives and battles Thor, killing him and subsequently rescuing Elle and Stella.

-Approaching the planet of the third escape pod, their ship comes under attack from the same weapon seen at the beginning of the film, but Akton steers the ship through it, saving them.
-Stella and Elle, inspecting the pod wreckage, are attacked by cavemen who smash Elle to pieces and abduct Stella, but a man in a golden mask arrives, firing lasers through his eyes, and rescues her.
-He is revealed to be the Emperor's son, Prince Simon.
+Approaching the planet of the third escape pod, their ship comes under attack from the weapon which downed the starship.
+Akton steers the ship through it, saving them.
+Stella and Elle, inspecting the pod wreckage, are attacked by cavemen who smash Elle to pieces and abduct Stella.
+The Emperor's son, Prince Simon, arrives and rescues her by firing lasers through his eyes.
 They are again attacked and overpowered by the cavemen, but Akton appears and fights them off with his laser sword; he then reveals that they are standing on the Count's weaponized planet.

-Arriving at an underground laboratory, the three are captured by the guards.
+Arriving at an underground laboratory, the three are captured by guards.
 The Count appears and reveals his plan to use them as bait to bring the Emperor to the planet and then have his weapon self-destruct, destroying the planet, the Emperor and all three of them.
 He leaves, ordering his two robot golems to keep the group there.
-Akton engages them in a laser sword duel and defeats the robots, but is mortally wounded and fades away.
-The Emperor arrives at the planet and fires a green ray from his flagship to "stop time" for three minutes, allowing them all to escape as the planet explodes behind them.
+Akton engages them in a laser sword duel and defeats the robots, but is mortally wounded by one of them and fades away, thanks to Simon's assistance, which helps to continue the duel with one of them.
+The Emperor arrives and fires a green ray from his flagship to "stop time" for three minutes, allowing them all to escape as the planet explodes.

-A huge battle commences between the Emperor's armada and the Count's, with the Emperor's soldiers storming the Count's space station; however, the attack fails and the victorious Count gets ready to destroy the Emperor's home planet.
-With no further options left, the Emperor decides to use a massive space station, the Floating City, to ram the Count's space station in a 4th dimensional attack, “Starcrash”.
+A battle commences between the Emperor's armada and the Count's, with the Emperor's soldiers storming the Count's space station.
+The attack fails and the victorious Count gets ready to destroy the Emperor's home planet.
+The Emperor decides to ram the Count's space station with a massive space station, the Floating City, in a 4th dimensional attack, “Starcrash”.
 Elle has been rebuilt by the Emperor's men.
-Stella and Elle volunteer to smash the City into the Count's station.
-They fly the City towards the space station and manage to escape together just as their station crashes into the Count's, finally winning the war.
+Stella and Elle fly the City towards the space station and escape together just as their station crashes into the Count's, winning the war.

 Stella and Elle are picked up by Simon and the two humans embrace.
-The movie ends with the Emperor delivering a short victory speech.
+The Emperor delivers a victory speech.